MerlinMomo12/MerlinMomo12/README.md

 - 👋 Hi, I’m @MerlinMomo12
-- 👀 I’m interested in Minecraft Bots and websites
+- 👀 I’m interested in Network and Server stuff
-- 🌱 I’m currently learning js, html and css an a bit SQL ;)
+- 🌱 I’m currently learning Network and Server stuff like Docker or nginx ;)
 - 😄 Pronouns: he
 - 🪄 I like Magic :D
 <!---